hoahiepnguyen/meta-olli/README.md

 ```

-This cript should be run very fast.
+This script should be run very fast.

 ### copy_rootfs.sh